Former Prosecutor Defending Child Sex Abuse Charges in Utah

 Strategic Advocacy When Your Freedom, Reputation, and Future Are at Risk.

-An allegation of sex abuse of a child is the most radioactive accusation in the Utah criminal justice system.
-The moment these claims are made, the machinery of the State shifts into high gear, often moving with a bias that presumes guilt long before a single piece of evidence is tested in court.
-For the accused, the crisis is immediate and all-encompassing: careers are dismantled, family bonds are severed, and the threat of mandatory prison time looms over every decision.
-In this high-stakes environment, you cannot afford passive representation or a lawyer who is intimidated by the nature of the charges.
+An allegation of sex abuse of a child is one of the most serious accusations in the Utah criminal justice system.
+The moment these claims are made, the machinery of the State often shifts into high gear, with investigators, prosecutors, child interviewers, and sometimes DCFS all moving quickly before the defense has had a chance to test the evidence.
+For someone accused in Davis County, Salt Lake County, or another Northern Utah court, the crisis is immediate and all-encompassing: careers are threatened, family bonds are strained or severed, and the possibility of felony conviction, prison, and sex offender registration hangs over every decision.
+In this high-stakes environment, you cannot afford passive representation or a lawyer who is intimidated by the nature of the charge.
 You need a defense that is clinical, aggressive, and strategically superior.

 Attorney Andrew McAdams is a former felony prosecutor who understands exactly how the State builds these cases from the inside out.
 He has seen the internal protocols used by investigators and knows where the systemic weaknesses lie—from flawed forensic interviews to the over-reliance on suggestive questioning.
 When the stakes involve life-altering felony convictions and mandatory sex offender registration, the only way to protect your future is to stay several steps ahead of the prosecution.
 We provide an elite level of sex crime defense that focuses on dismantling the State’s narrative before it can solidify into a conviction.